henriqueassiss/kleon/README.md

 This is a full stack app built with Next.js, Golang, Docker and PostgreSQL.

-There are some special concepts about a real app, like api, fetching data, database connection, env vars, styling, image serving, docker and so on.
+There are some special concepts about a real app, like api, fetching data, database connection, env vars, authentication, styling, image serving, docker and so on.

 Leave a star if you like it! :D